 God wants us to guard our hearts.
 How do we do this?
 (Discuss)

 In life there are things that can take us away from God or move us closer to him.
 For example, the shows we watch, the books and magazines we read, what we to listen to, the friends we associate with, and the activities we do.
 We should be in the habit of asking ourselves, "Are these things good and pure?
 Is this something Jesus would approve of me doing?"
 If not, then stay far away from them, because God wants his children to be "on guard" against evil, to be pure in heart, and not polluted by the world.

 Do you know that the Bible is called the Sword of the Spirit?
 By reading it, knowing it, and obeying it, we protect ourselves against the Evil One's attacks.

 To remember this "on guard" truth of Scripture, let's make Banana Swords.

 What You Need: Bananas, Magic Shell Topping, Candy Sprinkles.

-While you enjoy eating your “Banana Swords,” discuss the importance of knowing and using the “Sword of the Spirit” to guard
+While you enjoy eating your Banana Swords, discuss the importance of knowing and using the Sword of the Spirit to guard your hearts!

 This object lesson is taken in part from Lesson 6, BE PURE, from The BE-Attitudes for Kids Bible Curriculum.

 Your donation to the site helps us distribute our children's ministry resources to churches across the world.